 Airbnb encourages hosts to charge a cleaning fee to cover the cost of cleaning supplies or of hiring a cleaning service.

-Their guidelines include expanded details on the following checklist:
+Their guidelines include details on how to clean the following rooms:

 What Items Are Provided and What Should Guests Bring?

-Hosts have the option of taking an instant booking of guests on faith or of reviewing their reservation and profile before approving.
+Hosts have the option of taking an instant booking on faith or of reviewing guests’ reservation and profile before approving.

 If a host takes instant bookings, there will be an Instant Book button on the listing.

-Airbnb offers last minute booking, which typically comes with an additional fee.
+Airbnb offers last minute booking, which typically comes at a higher price.

-Hosts have control of what kind of bookings they’ll take:
+Hosts have control of what kind of bookings they’ll take, including: